Implications of neutrino species number and summed mass measurements in cosmological observations: Fate of right-handed neutrino of Dirac type

 Let us first recall what happens in the standard electroweak theory based on the gauge group SU(2)$_L \times $U(1), when one introduces the right-handed neutrino $\nu_R$.
 It is known that introduction of SU(2)$_L \times $U(1) singlet $\nu_R$ opens the possibility of Higgs boson ($h$) coupling proportional to doublet bi-linear fermion $(\bar{\nu_L}, \bar{l}_L) \nu_R$ which, after the spontaneous electroweak gauge symmetry breaking, gives the Dirac-type neutrino mass.
 Inevitable process $\nu_L h \rightarrow \nu_R$ from thermal $\nu_L, h$ produces $\nu_R$, but with a negligible amount of $\nu_R$ ($\Delta N_{\rm eff} \ll 0.05$) if neutrino masses are less than of order 100 eV \cite{dolgov:report}.
 There seems nothing wrong with this scheme, but this minimum extension does not give any clue to many outstanding problems of particle physics such as generation of the baryon asymmetry.
 We need a new theoretical framework of massive Dirac-type neutrino.

 A natural scheme is grand unified gauge theories (GUT), but it is sufficient to first think of an intermediate step of subgroup unification towards GUT.
 We find it most natural to analyze $\nu_R$ dilution in the left-right symmetric extension of the standard electroweak theory, SU(2)$_R \times$SU(2)$_L \times $U(1) gauge theory \cite{minimum_su(2)xsu(2)xU(1)}, as also made in \cite{neff-nur3}.
-The Higgs system consists of irreducible representations, $(2,2)\,, (2,1)\,, (1,2)$ of SU(2)$_R \times$SU(2)$_L$ group, and there are 18 extra $g_*$ species in addition to the standard one $427/4$.
-Some details of this left-right symmetric model are given in Appendix.
+The Higgs system consists of irreducible representations, $(2,2)\,, (2,1)\,, (1,2)$ of SU(2)$_R \times$SU(2)$_L$ group.
+Regarding all species of particle as massless, there are 18 extra $g_*$ in addition to the standard one $427/4$ and three right-handed neutrinos $21/4$.